vattila96/spring-security-project/README.md

 # spring-security-project

-A web app using Spring-security.
+A web app using spring-security.
 Possibility to register and login, limited access to pages based on user roles.